 Mozart.
 Or that hot chick who plays classical violin.

 Or you might say to me, "Hey, Aaron Sorkin's a terrific screenwriter, isn't he?
 Great dialogue, what a genius."
 In which case I'd have to point out two errors you're making there.
 Firstly, what you really mean is that Aaron Sorkin has a genius for writing dialogue.
 And secondly, he doesn't.
 Aaron Sorkin's dialogue always sounds like what it is: dialogue rather than real speech.
 It's glib.
 That's just my opinion, of course.
 Which is one of the problems of applying the concept of genius to artistic or cultural activity rather than scientific discovery or technological innovation.
 Who knows who's any good?
 Some people don't even think Shakespeare was a genius.
-And some people acknowledge his genius but don't really like all his work, and find themselves sitting through a mediocre production of one of the so-called comedies simply to get into the pants of the person they're on a date with and then finding out, after it worked, that she didn't particularly like Shakespeare's comedies either but didn't want to say so.
+And yet they find themselves sitting through one of the so-called comedies simply to get into the pants of the person they're on a date with and then finding out afterwards that she didn't particularly like it either but didn't want to say so.

 Sofa-bath (for very small flats)